04 Oct Work & Marriage

 5. Creative Days

-Twice a month we set a day aside to graze in our field and digest all of what is new and cutting edge in the world of creative design.
-We change locations, head to our favorite coffee shop or pub, hang out and just talk about work as opposed to doing it.
-Our current read is thedsgnblog.com and mashable.com we also watch TED and keep up to date with our favorite speakers.
-We are currently listening to entrepreneur, James Altucher via his podcast.
+Twice a month we set a day aside to graze in our field and digest all of what is new in the world of creative design.
+We change locations, head to our favorite coffee shop, hang out and just talk about work as opposed to doing it.
+Our current read is thedsgnblog.com and mashable.com we also keep up to date with our favorite speakers on TED.
+We’re currently following entrepreneur, James Altucher via his podcast.

 6. Welcomed Distractions

-For days that are heavily crowded and can sometimes feel overwhelmingly busy, we break up the day by checking on our newly planted hibiscus hedge, playing with the office dog, Coogee, or have a chat with the neighbour.
+Busy days can sometimes feel overwhelmingly, we break up the day by checking on our newly planted hibiscus hedge, playing with the office dog, Coogee, or chat with our neighbour.
 These small, yet welcomed distractions are like getting your temples massaged, before heading back to the grind.

 7. Couples Crush